Causal Inference under Interference through Designed Markets: Extensions

 Since the first derivative of $F_{\pi}(b)$ is bounded below by $b_2$, then for any $s^* \in (0, 1)$, $p^*_{\pi}$ is the unique solution defined as $p^*_{\pi} = F_{\pi}^{-1}( 1 - s^*)$.
 Furthermore, we have that $z_{\pi}(p) = 1 - F_{\pi}(p) -s^*$.
 By the mean-value theorem, for some $c \in \mathcal S$, $z_{\pi}(p) - z_{\pi}(p') = z'_{\pi}(c) (p - p')$.
 Since the magnitude of $z'_{\pi}(c)$ is lower bounded by $b_2$, and $z_{\pi}(p^*_{\pi}) = 0$, we can write $| z_{\pi}(p) | \geq b_2 | p - p' | $.
 This means if $ | p - p^*_{\pi} | \geq c_{3} / 2 c'$, then $|z_{\pi}(p)|$ is always greater than $b_2 c_3 / 2c'$, which is a strictly positive lower bound.

-For Part 1 of Assumption \ref{as:regularo}, the class of $d(B_i(w), p)$ indexed by $p \in \mathcal S$ is a VC-class of functions (the class of indicator functions is a VC-class), so the covering number has the polynomial bound required.
+For Part 1 of Assumption \ref{as:regularo}, the class of $d(B_i(w), p)$ indexed by $p \in \mathcal S$ is a VC class of functions (the class of indicator functions is a VC class), so the covering number has the polynomial bound required.
 The class of linear functions $(B_i(w) - p)$ indexed by $p \in \mathcal S$ also has a polynomial bound, since the covering number of that class equals the covering number of $\mathcal S$, which is compact.
 Then, $y(B_i(w), p)$ is a Lipschitz combination of functions each with covering numbers that have a polynomial bound, so by Lemma \ref{lem:comp}, Part 1 holds.

 For Part 2 of Assumption \ref{as:regularo}, outcomes are bounded because $B_i(w)$ is bounded by $V^+$.
 For the weak continuity assumption, we have the following argument, where $F_w(\cdot)$ is the CDF of $B_i(w)$.